 \textit{Example 2.
-Stationary kernels with exponentially decaying eigenvalues.} We consider stationary kernels with exponentially decaying eigenvalues.
-Suppose the kernel $K_{\gamma,s}$ with eigenvalues $\mu_i\asymp e^{-2\gamma i}$ for $i\in\mathbb{N}$ and some $\gamma>0$, and eigenfunctions satisfy Assumption E. The well-known squared exponential kernel can be approximately viewed as one example of $K_{\gamma,s}$, which assumes a closed-form eigendecomposition with respect to a Gaussian sampling process on the real line \citep{rasmussen2006,pati2015adaptive}.
+Stationary kernels with exponentially decaying eigenvalues.} We consider stationary kernels $K_{\gamma,s}$ with eigenvalues $\mu_i\asymp e^{-2\gamma i}$ for $i\in\mathbb{N}$ and some $\gamma>0$, and eigenfunctions satisfying Assumption E. The well-known squared exponential kernel can be approximately viewed as an example of $K_{\gamma,s}$, with a closed-form eigendecomposition with respect to Gaussian sampling on the real line \citep{rasmussen2006,pati2015adaptive}.

 We assume $f_0$ belongs to the analytic-type function class $A_\gamma(\mX)$: